 Hemodialysis services are available to in-patients at the Ouellette Campus and ambulatory out-patients at both the Ouellette Campus (in the Jeanne Mance Building and the Bell Building) and at a Satellite Dialysis Unit at the Shores of Erie HealthCare, in Leamington.

-Our multidisciplinary team is made up of Nephrologists, Nurse Practitioner, Pharmacists, Dietitians, Social Workers, Nurses, Dialysis Assistants, Bio Technicians and Clerks.
+Our multidisciplinary team is made up of Nephrologists, Nurse Practitioners, Pharmacists, Dietitians, Social Workers, Nurses, Dialysis Assistants, Bio Technicians, and Clerks.

 RESOURCES AND INFORMATION